Hiwonder-docs/ROSOrin/source/docs/8_Voice_Control_Course.md

 >
 > * **Ensure that no objects with similar or identical colors to the target block appear in the background, as this may cause interference during recognition.**
 >
 > * **If the color detection is inaccurate, the color thresholds can be adjusted.
 For more details, refer to the tutorials in file [6.
-ROS+OpenCV Course](https://docs.hiwonder.com/projects/ROSOrin/en/latest/docs/6_ROS%2BOpenCV_Course.html#ros-opencv-course).**
+ROS+OpenCV Course]().**

-1. Power on the robot and connect it via the NoMachine remote control software.
-For detailed information, please refer to the section [1.7.2 AP Mode Connection Steps](https://docs.hiwonder.com/projects/ROSOrin/en/latest/docs/1_ROSOrin_User_Manual.html#ap-mode-connection-steps) in the user manual.
+1. Power on the robot and connect it via the VNC remote control software.
+For detailed information, please refer to the section [1.7.2 AP Mode Connection Steps]() in the user manual.

 2. The system uses the English wake word **Hello Hiwonder** by default.
 Refer to Section [8.2 Switching Wake Words](#anther8.2) in this document for instructions on changing the language or flashing the command phrases.